AdkMarius/etl_warning_system/README.md

 npm run dev
 ```

-After install all of the dependencies as described earlier, you should be able to use it.
+After install all of the dependencises for the project, you should be able to use it.